odewdney/NPSASA/README.md

 # NPSASA
 NPS pluging to append TunnelGroup to the CalledStationId

-This should allow creating NPS conditions depending on the tunnel-group the user has connected to.
+This should allow creating NPS conditions depending on the Cisco ASA tunnel-group the user has connected to.

 to install run: